Point Isabel ISD proposes bonds for November election

 According to Gonzalez, the bonds will be paid from local property taxes specifically designated to pay bonds, which is the interest and sinking (I&S) tax rate.

-Gonzalez said there will be no tax rate increase necessary to pay for the bonds because current tax rate levels will be sufficient to service current debt, as well as the new bond debt payments.
+Gonzalez explained that there will be no tax rate increase necessary to pay for the bonds because current tax rate levels will be sufficient to service current debt, as well as the new bond debt payments.

 “Funds collected through I&S taxes are net to the district, not recaptured by the state,” she added.